Project Requirements: The What, Why, and How

 Create a meeting terms of reference with this template structure and streamline your committees.

-Carole Osterweil explains the SCARF model as a way understand and respond to behaviour – both from yourself and others.
+Carole Osterweil explains the SCARF framework as a way understand and respond to behaviour – both from yourself and others.

 Get a free Terms of Reference template, perfect for your projects.
 This is one of the free project management templates that I offer on this website – browse around and take a look at the others while you’re here!